-1. The mother of John Surratt Jr., who admitted to conspiring with John Wilkes Booth to kidnap the president but was never convicted of assisting in his murder
+1. The mother of John Surratt Jr., who admitted to conspiring with John Wilkes Booth to kidnap the president, but was never convicted of assisting in his murder

 2. The mother of Anna Surratt, who frantically fought to spare Mary from the gallows

-Twenty-two years old at the time of Mary’s conviction, Anna was desperate and alone: Her health was failing, her father was long dead, her house was mortgaged to pay her mother’s lawyer, one brother was on the run, another was missing in action and an entire nation’s eyes were transfixed on her family.
+Twenty-two years old at the time of Mary’s conviction, Anna was desperate and alone: Her health was failing, her father was long dead, her house was mortgaged to pay her mother’s lawyer, one brother was on the run, another was missing in action and the eyes of an entire nation were transfixed on her family.
 After the guilty verdict, a tearful Anna stood on the White House lawn and pled unsuccessfully to see President Andrew Johnson, hoping she could convince him to have pity on her mother.
-Even after Mary’s death, the Surrat family’s involvement in Lincoln’s assassination continued to haunt Anna, who later became a schoolteacher and married a chemist named William Tonry.
+Even after Mary’s death, the Surratt family’s involvement in Lincoln’s assassination continued to haunt Anna, who later became a schoolteacher and married a chemist named William Tonry.
 In 1869, for example, in what many historians have interpreted as an act of revenge, an official fired her husband, a former Union soldier, from his position in the surgeon general office.
 (In an ironic twist, his laboratory happened to be located in the former Ford’s Theatre, which had been converted into government offices.)
 Anna died in 1904 and was buried in an unmarked grave beside her mother.

 3. A young widow and boardinghouse owner

 After the death of her alcoholic (and, in some historians’ view, abusive) husband in 1862, Mary Surratt found herself in dire financial straits.
 The 39-year-old widow rented out her family’s Maryland farm and tavern, moving with her children to a small townhouse she had inherited in Washington, D.C.
 Mary converted the building’s upper floor into a boardinghouse and managed to eke out a modest living.
 While debate still rages over the role Mary and her boardinghouse played in Lincoln’s demise, it is widely accepted that she hosted and possibly attended meetings about the conspiracy convened there by John Wilkes Booth and John Surratt.
 (Mary herself denied any involvement during her trial.)
 For President Andrew Johnson, the suspect’s status as a landlady was incriminating enough.
 After refusing to commute her sentence on account of her gender and age (at the time, 42 was considered advanced), he reportedly—and famously—said, “She kept the nest that hatched the egg.”
-Mary’s boardinghouse, which still stands at 605 H Street and has retained much of its original character, is currently home to a Chinese and Japanese restaurant.

 4. A Southern sympathizer whose family relied on slave labor and provided a safe haven for Confederate spies